Questions on offer to refinery employees

 The Company has not proposed a -17.5 per cent “rollback” or pay cut.
 That is simply untrue.
 As an example, asking an employee to contribute to their own pension is not a wage rollback—it’s still their money and they receive it as part of their retirement income in the future.
-Likewise, the Company did not cut the employee savings plan but rather proposed to replace it with another plan.
-We have already offered an 11.75 per cent wage increase over four years, which is very positive.
-The Company has informed the Union there are several proposals we are prepared to discuss if the Unifor 594 Executive is willing to engage in meaningful negotiations.
+Likewise, the Company did not eliminate the employee savings plan but is offering employees a choice between the modified Savings Plan and the Performance Plan.
+We have already offered an 11.75 per cent wage increase over the first four years and a minimum increase of one per cent in each of years 5, 6 and 7 or National Pattern wages in those years, whichever is higher.

-Why have you chosen this round of negotiations to propose changes to the pension plan?
+Why are we proposing changes to the pension plan?

-Currently, we have offered them a choice between staying on their current Defined Benefit (DB) Pension Plan or moving to our Defined Contribution (DC) plan.
-Both are industry-matching options.
+We have offered employees a choice between staying in their current DB Pension Plan subject to modifications or moving to our Defined Contribution (DC) Pension Plan.
+Both meet or exceed industry-averages.

-If employees move to the DC, they have the option to contribute 0 per cent, and the company will contribute six per cent.
-If they choose to contribute up to another four per cent, the company will match it for a total company contribution of 10 per cent.
-This makes the value of the DC 14 per cent.
-If they choose this option, they will also receive a Retirement Allowance when they reach their retirement date.
+If employees move to the DC Pension Plan, they have the option to contribute zero per cent, and the Company will contribute six per cent.
+If they choose to contribute up to another four per cent, the Company will match it for a total Company contribution of 10 per cent.
+This makes the value of the DC 14 per cent (based on a maximum of four per cent from the employee and 10 per cent from the Company).
+If employees choose to transition from the DB Pension Plan, they would also receive a Retirement Allowance when they reach their retirement date.